Welcome to Nelnet

 Once you receive your welcome communication from Nelnet and you’ve created your Nelnet.com account, you can log in at any time to view your loan details and check your status.

 Yes, they did.
-If you need to make changes to your communication preferences with us, log in to your Nelnet.com account, choose your name from the menu, and select Manage Paperless.
+If you need to make changes to your communication preferences with us, log in to your Nelnet.com account, choose My Profile from the menu, and select Manage Paperless.

 Yes, your loan history will transfer.
 If you need a history of the payments you made to Great Lakes, Nelnet can help.
 Just give us a call at 888.486.4722 and we can either email or mail the information to you within a few business days.